OaklandRocks/WaitNEat/README.md

+## A Fun Restaurant waiting app.
+This is a fun tutorial that I used to help learn AngularJS

-The app uses these technologies:
+## The app uses these technologies:

 * AngularJS 1.4.x
 * Firebase 2.2.x